matthewkling/phylospatial/README.md

 - `vignette("alpha-diversity")` demonstrates calculation of alpha
   phylogenetic diversity and endemism measures, including statistical hypothesis testing using randomization-based null models.
-- `vignette("alpha-diversity")` shows how to calculate phylogenetic beta diversity measures including nestedness and turnover, as well as phylogenetic ordination and regionalization to visualize phylogenetic community structure.
+- `vignette("beta-diversity")` shows how to calculate phylogenetic beta diversity measures including nestedness and turnover, as well as phylogenetic ordination and regionalization to visualize phylogenetic community structure.